 Harmful Emissions Possible from New Carpeting

 Chemically sensitive or allergy-prone individuals have complained of watery eyes; runny noses; burning sensations in the eyes, nose, and throat; headaches; rashes; and fatigue related to gases caused by newly installed carpets and pads and their adhesives.
-This problem led to the creation of the Indoor Air Quality Carpet Testing Program conducted by the Carpet and Rug Institute (CRI), which develops ways to reduce emissions from carpet.
+This problem led to the creation of the Indoor Air Quality Testing Program conducted by the Carpet and Rug Institute (CRI), which develops ways to reduce emissions from carpet.

 Under the program, carpet manufacturers submit carpets to an independent laboratory that measures emissions of volatile organic compounds.
-If emissions do not exceed a specified level after 24 hours in a testing chamber, the manufacturer can attach the green-and-white Green Label shown above.
-Carpets meeting an even higher standard are eligible for Green Label Plus certification.
+If emissions do not exceed specified levels during numerous tests the manufacturer can attach the green-and-white “Green Label Plus” shown above.

 You can take other steps to reduce air problems caused by the installation of new carpeting: If adhesives and/or a pad will be used, request that they have low chemical emissions.
 Water-based, environmentally friendly adhesives with low emissions are available from numerous manufacturers.
 Vacuum old carpet before it is removed; this will reduce airborne dust, dirt, and mites.
-Also, vacuum the sub-floor before new carpet is laid.
+Also, vacuum the subfloor before new carpet is laid.
 Finally, ventilate the room where the carpet is installed for several days.